The first question that likely comes to mind with advice that says, follow you gift is: “But how do I know what is my gift?”

 However, following your gift doesn’t have to mean settling for a life of mere existence.

 And it does not have to mean a singular career choice either.
+You can even have a blend of the two, a gift that satisfies your passion and a career that provides for your financially.

 Just as getting a college degree or learning a skill or trade can take several years, identifying your unique gift